arangodb/arangodb/Documentation/Books/AQL/Operations/Upsert.md

 To make sure data are durable when an update query returns, there is the *waitForSync* query option.

-In order to not accidentially update documents that have been written and updated since you last fetch them you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):
+In order to not accidentially update documents that have been written and updated since you last fetched them you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):

 ```
 FOR i IN 1..1000